Hallmarks of Optimization Trajectories in Neural Networks: Directional Exploration and Redundancy: Conclusion

 \section{Conclusion}

-In sum, we present and develop the perspective of studying the entire optimization trajectories, and their directional geometry, for analyzing the nature of solutions reached by neural networks (including LLMs) in different settings.
-More specifically, we consider qualitative and quantitative hallmarks (such as the trajectory map and angle between successive trajectory points, respectively), and utilize them to showcase the manner in which key hyperparameters and regularization techniques as well as the network scale affect the ensued optimization trajectories.
-Notably, we observe that increasing momentum, weight decay, batch size, and learning rate increase the extent of directional exploration in the trajectory, while sharpness-aware minimization and increased network scale have an implicit regularization effect of reducing the extent of directional exploration.
+Overall, we have merely scratched the surface of this trajectory perspective into understanding optimization behaviour in neural networks.
+We genuinely believe that there is a lot to be understood about the complex, intermingled behaviour of optimization in deep learning, and hopefully, this work will bring further nuance in these areas and contribute towards hybrid optimization schemes that can exploit the showcased directional redundancy.

-Nevertheless, we have merely scratched the surface of this trajectory perspective into understanding optimization and generalization behaviour in neural networks.
-We genuinely believe that there is a lot to be understood about the complex, intermingled behaviour of optimization in deep learning, and hopefully, this work will bring further nuance in these areas and foster an understanding of the structure of these trajectories.
+\textbf{Limitations and Future Work.} While we have focused on the directional aspects of trajectories, the length of the trajectories also holds relevance, especially when the experiments under comparison may have unequal number of sampled checkpoints.
+We expect a version of MDS, which is weighted by the step lengths to be useful in such a scenario.
+Besides, our experiments with training scalar parameters are currently based on vision models, given the excessive resources involved in testing this for LLMs.
+However, we hope that the wider community can seize on this observation and exploit it for training LLMs more efficiently.

-\paragraph{Impact Statement.} If the directional redundancy present in the optimization paths of neural networks and large language models can be tapped, this would enable faster algorithmic techniques of training large networks quite efficiently and thereby help towards reducing the otherwise heavy carbon footprint of these models.
-Besides, the hallmarks of optimization trajectories that we presented can help towards furthering our understanding of the generalization aspects of these networks.
+\begin{ack} We would like to thank Tiago Pimentel for reading a draft of the paper and providing useful comments.
+Sidak Pal Singh would also like to acknowledge the financial support from Max Planck ETH Center for Learning Systems. \end{ack}